About this guide

 If you opt for a fake tree, choose a durable one and keep it in good condition ready to re-use for many years to come.

 Looking at decorated houses bedecked in Christmas lights is one way to get into the festive spirit, but Christmas lights also consume energy, adding to your energy use and electricity bills.
 To minimise your costs and impact, choose LED lighting and don't leave Christmas lights on all night.
-Turning lights off overnight avoids wasting electricity when it's not needed and reduces the risk of lights being accidentally left on during the day.

 Cards and wrap